EllaBrands/stanDev/Prior-Choice-Recommendations.md

     where s is chosen to provide weak information on the expected scale, and 3<nu<7.

-    Assuming that nonbinary variables have been scaled to have mean 0  and standard deviation 0.5, Gelman et al (2008) (A Weakly Informative Default Prior Distribution for Logistic and Other
-    Regression Models) recommended student_t(1,0,2.5) (Cauchy distribution).
+    Assuming that nonbinary variables have been scaled to have mean 0  and standard deviation 0.5, Gelman et al (2008) (A Weakly Informative Default Prior Distribution for Logistic and Other Regression Models) recommended student_t(1,0,2.5) (Cauchy distribution).
 Later it has been observed that this has too thick tails, so that in cases where data is not informative (e.g., in case of separation) the sampling from the posterior is challenging (see, e.g., Ghosh et al, 2015, http://arxiv.org/abs/1507.07170).
 Thus Student's t distribution with higher degrees of freedom is recommended.
 There is not yet conclusive results what specific value should be recommended, and thus the current recommendation is to choose 3<nu<7.
 Normal distribution is not recommended as a weakly informative prior, because it is not robust (see, O'Hagan (1979) On outlier rejection phenomena in Bayes inference.).
 Normal distribution would be fine as an informative prior.

-* Sparsity promoting prior for the regression coefficients
+* Sparsity promoting prior for the regression coefficients ("Bayesian model reduction")

-  See Vehtari & Piironen (2015).
+  See Piironen and Vehtari (2015).
 Projection predictive variable selection using Stan+R. [arXiv:1508.02502](http://arxiv.org/abs/1508.02502)

+  Also "On the Hyperprior Choice for the Global Shrinkage Parameter in the Horseshoe Prior" by Juho Piironen and Aki Vehtari.  https://arxiv.org/abs/1610.05559

+  We want to compare this horseshoe or HS implementation in rstarm to lasso and glmnet

 * Prior for degrees of freedom in Student's t distribution